 In the foyer are superb stained glass windows by Leonard French and three Aubusson tapestries woven from Australian wool.
 The lower floor displays treasures from the library's collection, and the Exhibitions Gallery hosts special visiting displays, which often require advance booking.

 Address: Parkes Place, Parkes

 9 Mount Ainslie Lookout

-To really appreciate the layout of this carefully planned capital, head to the lookout of 843 m Mount Ainslie, one of the city's most popular vantage points.
-A well-paved walking/biking trail winds for just over 2 km from the rear of the Australian War Memorial.
-Along the way, visitors can pause at the commemorative plaques to learn about historic Australian battles.
-The less energetic can drive up to the lookout.
+To really appreciate the layout of this carefully planned capital, head to the lookout of 843-meter Mount Ainslie, one of the city's most popular vantage points.
+A well-paved walking/biking trail winds for just over two kilometers from the rear of the Australian War Memorial.
+Along the way, you can pause at the commemorative plaques to learn about historic Australian battles.
+It's also possible to drive up to the lookout.
 Thanks to Walter Burley Griffin's vision, the lookout aligns perfectly with Anzac Parade, Lake Burley Griffin, Old Parliament House, and, in the background, the sleek lines of New Parliament House.
 On breezy days, be sure to bring a jacket.
 Other popular lookout points include Red Hill, to the south of here, and Black Hill, to the west.

 Address: Mount Ainslie Drive, Canberra

 About a kilometer west of the city center, the 50-hectare National Botanic Gardens are spread across the slopes of Black Mountain.
 In the carefully tended collections, you can admire representatives of all the important species of Australian flora.
 The Rain Forest Gully is particularly impressive.
 Look for water dragons among the lush foliage.